Missing first injection and other odd behavior with 6+6 slip stacking state

 However, even with the increased processing power the time to readout the Echoteks is still 91ms, more time than we're given between the end of the Muon cycle and the beginning of the next NuMI cycle.
 We would have to re-engineer the readout routine to only readout 1024 samples in this case ~14ms, leaving only 59ms for processing.

-#5 Updated by John Diamond about 4 years ago
+#5 Updated by John Diamond over 4 years ago

 Modified the ecdr814fc_mibpm readout function to dispatch all DMAs at once rather than one at a time.
 This resulted in about a 0.5 - 1ms reduction in the readout time, not really that big of a gain so I'm going to roll it back.